 How to Take the ESLAT

 Students do not need to pre-register for the test.
-Go to the test room at the time indicated.
 However, students MUST bring their student identification number and a form of photo ID (passport, UW student ID card, etc.) to the exam.